Efficient and Convergent Sequential Pseudo-Likelihood Estimation of Dynamic Discrete Games: Introduction

 With these concerns about various sequential methods in mind, an important question arises: is there a CCP-based sequence that achieves a balance between computational simplicity, asymptotic efficiency, and good finite-sample properties with any number of iterations -- including as $k\to\infty$ (iterating to convergence) -- in dynamic games?
 The primary contribution of this paper is to provide such a method, which we name the $k$-step Efficient Pseudo-Likelihood ($k$-EPL) estimator.
 We show that $k$-EPL estimates are first-order asymptotically equivalent to the maximum likelihood estimate for any number of iterations, $k\geq1$.
 Thus, every estimate in the sequence is efficient.
 Furthermore, we also show that higher-order improvements are achieved with iteration, so the $k$-EPL sequence converges to the finite-sample maximum likelihood estimator almost surely.
 The convergence rate is fast, approaching super-linear as $N\to\infty$.
 This convergence result for $k$-EPL holds even when the data-generating equilibrium is best-response unstable, rendering $k$-NPL inconsistent.

+One key distinction between $k$-EPL and $k$-NPL lies in how we incorporate simultaneous play by multiple agents.
+While $k$-NPL focuses on single agents' responses to a combination of an exogenous state transition process and other agents' equilibrium play, $k$-EPL incorporates the simultaneous nature of the game and is based on the joint behavior of multiple players.
+Incorporating this additional information yields increased asymptotic precision.

-Our $k$-EPL estimator also has a simple computational structure, similar to $k$-NPL.
+Despite this conceptual modification, our $k$-EPL estimator retains a simple computational structure similar to $k$-NPL.
 When utility is linear in the parameters of interest, both $k$-EPL and $k$-NPL iterations proceed in two stages: (i) solve a set of linear systems to generate pseudo-regressors; and (ii) use the pseudo-regressors in a static logit/probit maximum likelihood problem.
 The linear systems only need to be solved once per iteration in the sequence, and the static logit/probit problem is a low-dimensional, strictly concave problem that has a unique solution and is easy to solve with out-of-the-box optimization software.
-A difference between $k$-EPL and $k$-NPL does arise because the linear systems in $k$-EPL have larger dimension.
-We discuss this in detail below, but in short $k$-NPL proceeds on a player-by-player basis while the $k$-EPL system incorporates all players.
-While we do find that this creates an increase in relative computation time in large-dimensional problems, the increase appears much less severe than the computation time required for $k$-MD.
+Because $k$-EPL incorporates all players simultaneously, the linear systems in $k$-EPL have larger dimension than those in k-NPL.
+While this increases the relative computation time in large-dimensional problems, the increase appears much less severe than the computation time required for $k$-MD.
 We also find that iterating $k$-EPL to convergence can be faster than doing so with $k$-NPL when the game is not too large, since the need for fewer iterations results in lower overall computation time.

 One interesting implication of our higher-order analysis is that iterating $k$-EPL can also provide a convenient algorithm for computing the maximum likelihood estimator.
 We explore this in some of our Monte Carlo simulations and find that it performs quite well, even with random starting values.
 However, our primary focus is on the entire $k$-EPL sequence, beginning with consistent initial estimates.
 We find that much of the practical improvement from iteration is achieved with just a few iterations in our Monte Carlo experiments, suggesting that low values of $k$ can be quite effective when the initial CCP estimates are consistent.